 Step 3: Take the MCAT Exam (Timeline Varies)

 Students pursuing a career in neurology will need to take the MCAT to apply for most medical schools.
 This exam is to be taken in April or May of the year before they wish to start.
-This translates into taking it during the spring of their junior year to start fall after graduating from undergrad.
+This translates into taking it during the spring of their junior year to start the fall after graduating from undergrad.

 Step 4: Apply for Medical School (Timeline Varies)